missmolly06/IIIF_Text_Analysis/README.md

 **Steps used in this workflow:**

-1. Mass-download JPEG images from IIIF-based digital libraries (PYTHON)
+1. Download JPEG images from IIIF-based digital libraries (PYTHON)
-2. Mass-convert JPEGs to PDFs (PYTHON)
+2. Convert JPEGs to PDFs (PYTHON)
-3. Mass-render PDFs as text-searchable (OCR the PDFs) (BASH)
+3. Render PDFs as text-searchable (OCR the PDFs) (BASH)
-4. Mass-convert PDFs to .txt files (BASH)
+4. Convert PDFs to .txt files (BASH)

 **Skill development:**